 No one knows when the next earthquake, flood or tsunami will strike.
 But we do know children are severely affected by natural disasters.
 They also suffer greatly during conflict, drought and disease outbreaks.
 Save the Children’s natural disaster response and emergency relief programs help protect vulnerable boys and girls during disasters and their aftermath.

-Conflict and the worst drought in 70 years has left 20 million people in Somalia, South Sudan, northeast Nigeria and other parts of Africa – as well as Yemen – in urgent need of food and water.
-Millions more in Kenya, Ethiopia, Uganda and Niger are also suffering and need help urgently.
+Conflict and the worst drought in 70 years has left 20 million children and adults in Somalia, South Sudan, northeast Nigeria and other parts of Africa – as well as Yemen – in urgent need of food and water.
+FIND OUT MORE ABOUT THE HUNGER AND FAMINE CRISIS

-Syria has been a living nightmare for children and families tormented by six years of war and unimaginable hardship.
+Syria has been a living nightmare for children and families tormented by years of war and unimaginable hardship.
 As hundreds of thousands flee for their lives, your help is desperately needed.
 LEARN MORE ABOUT SYRIAN REFUGEES

 Since August 2017, 688,000 Rohingya children and families have fled to Bangladesh following a rapid and alarming escalation of violence in northern Rakhine State, Myanmar.
 Save the Children is working around the clock to ensure Rohingya children and their families are supported in their basic human rights.
 FIND OUT MORE ABOUT THIS CRISIS

 Hurricane Harvey was the most powerful hurricane to hit Texas in over 50 years.
 More than 3 million children were affected by the catastrophic storm, which displaced more than 1 million people and damaged over 200,000 homes in a path of destruction.
 SEE MORE ABOUT OUR RESPONSE